milroyg/wordpress-dfes/wp-content/plugins/chatbot/readme.txt

 You can <strong>dramatically decrease</strong> the OpenAI API cost by using chatbot for WordPress’s default features (which are free) in combination with OpenAI.
 Here is a short guideline for [How to reduce OpenAI API cost for your ChatBot](https://wpbot.pro/docs/knowledgebase/how-to-save-money-and-reduce-openai-api-cost-for-your-chatbot/)

-= Best Free ChatBot plugin for WordPress websites =
+= ChatBot plugin for WordPress websites =

 WPBot Free version provides the following ChatBot features:

-* Built-in, plugin n play ChatBot features
+* Built-in, plug n' play ChatBot features
-* Supports any languages like French, Spanish etc. including RTL
+* Supports any languages like French, Spanish etc., including RTL
-* Create simple <strong>text responses</strong> easily from your WordPress backend.
+* Create simple <strong>text responses</strong> easily from your WordPress backend
 * Add hyperlinks in response message content using HTML markup.
 * Set on which pages the chat bot will display
-* Fine tune the floating icon position
-* Upload Custom Icons
+* Upload Custom Icons and Customize Colors to match your brand
 * Show a List of FAQ or Frequently Asked Questions defined by you
-* Let users email you any question or feedback they may have
+* Let users email you any questions or feedback they may have
 * Let users leave their phone number so you can call them back
 * Option to display Start Menu After Greetings
 * Create Conversational drag and drop forms with a free AddOn
-* Integrate with Google's Dialogflow Agent API to process natural language queries.
+* Integrate with Google's Dialogflow Agent API to process natural language queries
 * Integrate with OpenAI ChatGPT for responses based on keywords you define
 * Integrate with OpenRouter and use OpenAI, Anthropic, Google DeepMind, Meta, Mistral, Cohere, xAI, Perplexity AI, DeepSeek or any other popular AI services.
 Also offers free credits
 * Integrate with Google Gemini
-* Display links to the relevant web pages on your website with all GPT responses.
+* Display links to the relevant web pages on your website with all GPT responses
+* Option for users can <strong>Like, Dislike, Share, or Report</strong> ChatBot responses

 = What can you do with this ChatBot? =

-⭐ Use the best chatbot for customer service 24/7
-⭐ Use this chatbot for lead generation with conversational forms ⭐ Use this chatbot for scheduling appointments or booking ⭐ Use this chatbot for lead generation and qualification ⭐ Use as a FAQ chatbot for websites
+ Use the chatbot for customer service and user support 24/7 Use this chatbot for lead generation with conversational forms Use this chatbot for scheduling appointments or booking Use this chatbot for lead generation and qualification Use as a FAQ chatbot for websites
-⭐ Use as scalable customer support system and personalized customer support experiences ⭐ Use this ChatBot for reducing customer support response time ⭐ Multilingual chatbot for international customers (Pro feature) ⭐ Lower webpage bounce rate
+ Use as scalable live support system and personalized, live chat experiences Use this ChatBot for reducing customer support response time Multilingual chatbot for international customers (Pro feature) Lower webpage bounce rate
-⭐ Longer user time on site
+ Longer user time on site
-⭐ Voice-enabled chatbot for customer service (Pro feature) ⭐ Collect information and data from the website users
+ Voice-enabled chatbot for customer service (Pro feature) Collect information and data from the website users

 = Who can benefit from WPBot ChatBot? =